vadim-hleif/vadim-hleif.github.io/content/post/concurrency.md

   }
 ```

+So, here is more complex case with double-variable needed synchronization - **tail** and reference from previous node **next**.
+There is one possible problem - when we changed next link **C** but didn't change tail **D**, in other word - full operation isn't complete.
+To avoid this problem there is additional check - **A**, when current thread detect, that another thread currently is working, current thread will help to finish operation -
+**B**.
+Code from **B** does the same thing as code in **D**, so any other thread can help with finishing current operation and then try to do his operation.

 #### 2. Pessimistic lock

 Another way is locking resources or synchronize parallel access.
 There are few new terms: